 Homogeneity of variance-covariance matrices assumption:

-Box’s M test is used to test the multivariate homogeneity of variance-covariance matrices assumption.
-An insignificant value of Box’s M test shows that those groups do not differ from each other.
+Box’s M test: This test is used to test the multivariate homogeneity of variance-covariance matrices assumption.
+An insignificant value of Box’s M test shows that those groups do not differ from each other and would meet the assumption

 Randomness: Most of the statistics assume that the sample observations are random.
 Run Test is used to test the assumption of randomness.